anthonywchen/CommonSenseMultiHopQA/README.md

 ## ToDo
 * Add in SocialQA dataset processing
 * Add in SocialQA training
-* Clean README, adding in how to create ELMo embeddings, etc.
+* Clean README, getting read of unncessary info and adding in how to create ELMo embeddings, etc.
 * Also write out BLEU score file
 * Script to merge in predictions, metric score, and original data file for easier transferrability
 * Create paraphrase detection model to use as additional metric.